2022-23 Falls Church Academy Registration Process

 Registration Time Line

-- March 13, 2021: Late registration period begins - Academies begin accepting registrations on a space-available basis at this time (by 3/12/21) will be given priority over late registrations.
+- March 14, 2022: Late registration period begins - Academies begin accepting registrations on a space-available basis at this time and priority is given to students who applied before March 11, 2022.

-- March 24, 2021: Academy initial enrollment decisions - Students enrolled, waitlisted, denied to feeder schools will be available for counselors to view in the registration system/portal.
+- March 25, 2022: Academy initial enrollment decisions - Students enrollment status (enrolled, waitlisted, denied) is sent to feeder schools and will be available for counselors to view in the registration system/portal.
 Updates will be available as new registrations are received.

 Academy Decision Process